pschool-in/curriculum/content/science/new topics/living-things-1.md

 Non-living:
 They can not move on their own.
-They do not grow with time
+They do not grow with time.
 ```
 ## Group: Living vs Non-living
 Classify the things as living or non-living